risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-iceberg.md

 ### Upsert sink from upsert source

-Iceberg sink now supoorts writing upserts into iceberg table, you can create a sink to sink upserts into iceberg table directly.
+In RisingWave, you can directly sink data as upserts into Iceberg tables.

 ```sql
 CREATE SINK s1_sink FROM s1_table